Back to Home Page or

 prophets and diviners were bore with the gift which was inherited by their

 relatives.
 Another theory hold that it is` a primordial sense which has

 decreased in populations as their cultures advanced.
 Still another theory

-Psychical research does support the theory that everyone is born with this
+Psychical research does support the theory that everyone is born with

-sixth sense capability, though some may possess more than others.
+extra sensory capability, though some may possess more than others.
 Most

-was found in a survey published in 1987 by the University of Chicago's
+found in a survey published in 1987 by the University of Chicago's

 National Opinion Research Council, that 67 percent of all adult Americans

-believed they have experienced extrasensory perception.
+believed they have experienced extra sensory perception.
 Eleven years

 earlier the figure was 58 percent.
 It was thought the increase indicates